LIVING IN THE U.S.

 An online search of “Cost of Living” can lead you to various web sites, such as:

 Banks and Credit Unions offer many kinds of financial services, such as checking and savings accounts, foreign currency conversion, money orders, credit cards, and loans.
-However, each financial institution offers slightly carefully research the services and fees, as well as the bank’s various locations and ATMs.
+However, each financial institution offers slightly different services and charges different fees.
+Carefully reserach the services and fees as well as the bank’s various locations and ATMs.
 You should consider institutions that are backed by the U.S. Federal Deposit Insurance Corporation ( FDIC )or the National Credit Union Association (NCUA).

 When opening a bank account, banks are required under the U.S. Patriot Act to verify your identity.
-At a minimum, banks will ask for your name; street address; date of birth; and a tax or other identification number.
+At a minimum, banks will ask for your name, street address, date of birth, and a tax or other identification number.
 In many cases, banks will ask for a U.S. Social Security Number (SSN) as the identification number.
 However, other identification numbers can be used (such as a passport number).
 Although banks may prefer the SSN, it is possible to still open an account without this number.
-Banks may have you sign other forms (such as a Form W-8 BEN) to certify your eligibility to open an account in lieu of the SSN.
+Banks may have you sign other forms to certify your eligibility to open an account in lieu of the SSN.

 There are a wide variety of financial institutions that offer services locally and/or throughout the country.
 An online search of “banks” can lead you to many web sites, such as:

 The Yellow Pages -– search “Banks”

 The NIH has a Credit Union in Bethesda – the NIH Federal Credit Union(NIHFCU) – that you can choose for your banking needs, including loans and credit cards: